openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/QuickStart-Chapters.md

 Navigation : [Previous](errors "page précédente\(Errors and
 Problems\)") | [Next](Intro_1 "Next\(Summary\)")

+# OpenMusic QuickStart

-using OM and design a simple program.
+This quickstart aims at providing fundamental notions and guidelines to start using OM and design a simple program.
 All steps, from launching to quitting the application, are thoroughly presented in video clips.